Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Experiments and Results

 \section{Experiments and Results}

-Using the GPT-4 language model, we explore 1) the benefits of self-improvement over a static seed improver for a fixed target task, 2) how well an improver trained on one task generalizes to new tasks, and 3) how using a smaller language model (GPT-3.5-turbo;~\citealt{openai_gpt-4_2023}) affects performance.
+We explore 1) the benefits of self-improvement over a static seed improver for a fixed target task, 2) how well an improver trained on one task generalizes to new tasks, and 3) how model size may affect performance.
+Timestamped versions of the OpenAI models we utilize, \texttt{gpt-4-0314} and \texttt{gpt-3.5-turbo-0613}, are available within the OpenAI API, to aid with reproducibility; for Mixtral, we use \texttt{Mixtral-8x7B-Instruct-v0.1}.